 Like The Seasoned Vegan, Delice & Sarrasin is another family-run vegan establishment that emulates the textures and tastes of traditional comfort food – in this case, vegan crepes – both savory and sweet.
 In 2015, French model Christophe Caron opened Delice & Sarrasin with his parents.
 As a family, they have been vegan for several years.
 The task to find the same textures and flavors as traditional french dishes fell to Caron’s mother, Yvette, who used to work as a chef in the South of France.

 I personally have a special appreciation for crepes as I spent several months living in France as a teenager.
 When I was there, I was introduced to savory crepes, featuring variations of cheese, eggs, and ham.
 In a way, I am glad that I wasn’t vegan when I lived abroad because my options would have been extremely limited and I would have missed out on trying all the fun traditional dishes.
 However, that was more than 10 years ago, and a lot has changed since then.
-The vegan movement is rapidly growing and expanding, even in France.
+The vegan movement is rapidly growing and expanding in France, as elsewhere.

 The atmosphere at Delice & Sarrasin is simultaneously modern and quaint, with a distinctly French vibe.